compare documents in java – GroupDocs API Complete Guide

 Understanding Metadata Sources (This Is Important!)

 Before we start coding, let’s talk about something that trips up a lot of developers: metadata sources.
-When you compare two documents, you need to decide which document’s metadata (author, creation date, custom properties, etc.) should be preserved in the result.
+When you compare documents in java, you need to decide which document’s metadata (author, creation date, custom properties, etc.) should be preserved in the result.

 GroupDocs.Comparison gives you three options: